 The Parc du Lac Saint-Louis, in the centre of town, seems to appear out of nowhere.
 In it, there’s a tiny body of water, lac Saint-Louis.
 “Soon there’ll be an Aboriginal interpretation centre and a boutique,” Marie-Josée tells us.
 It was around this small lake that the town sprung up long ago.

-Like many towns in Quebec, La Tuque has its own microbreweries, La Pécheresse and the forthcoming Le Mouton Noir (beer available by March, open to the public by summer).
+Like many towns in Quebec, La Tuque has its own microbreweries, La Pécheresse and Le Mouton Noir.
 And if you’re looking for a good meal to go along with that local brew, Le Biztro and Le Boké are two great spots to keep in mind.

 Today, we are heading toward Club Odanak, located on the ancestral territory of the Atikamekw nation, but first we make a stop at the Parc des chutes de la Petite-Rivière-Bostonnais.
 The park is open from January to March and from May to the end of October, and admission is free.
 During the winter months, you can slip on your skates or rent a pair of snowshoes and take in the fresh air.
 In the summer, a guide welcomes visitors at the old trading post, and at the Centre d’interprétation de la rivière Saint-Maurice, you can learn about log driving and the important role it played in the history of the town.
 Fun fact: the poet, writer and singer-songwriter Félix Leclerc was born in La Tuque.
 The story of his childhood is told on interpretation panels.